Get exclusive member benefits & effect social change. Join Today

 After a tick is brought into your home, a tick infestation may occur once the tick reproduces.
 Ticks can lay their eggs in different parts of the home.
 However, they typically lay their eggs near baseboards, window and door surrounds, furniture, edges of rugs, and curtains.

 During a tick infestation in your home, a large number of ticks may be found on your body or on your pet.
 Since ticks require blood from people or animals to survive, they will attach themselves to you, your family members, or your pet.

 Ticks move quickly across the body, but they prefer areas that are warm and moist.
 They are often found in the armpits, groin, or scalp.
 Once the tick has found a place it likes, it will bite you and burrow its head firmly into your skin.
 Unlike other insect bites, this bite is painless.

 You should always check your body — and that of your children and pets — after being in an outside area known to have ticks.
 Make sure to examine any brown or black spots.
-Do not just focus on the areas where ticks are commonly found.
+Don’t just focus on the areas where ticks are commonly found.
 Ticks range in size from as small as a pinky nail to as large as a pencil eraser.

 You may also have a tick infestation in your home if you or one of your family members develops a tick-borne illness.
 The effects of these illnesses can range from mild to severe.
 Many of them have similar symptoms, such as:

 Many symptoms of these illnesses are similar to those of other health conditions.
 Rashes that develop with tick-borne illnesses may make it easier for your doctor to make a diagnosis.
 However, sometimes the rashes disappear after other symptoms occur and the illness progresses.

 You should see your doctor right away if you have symptoms and have been in areas where ticks live, or if your home was recently infested.
 They can properly diagnosis a tick-borne illness.
 Early diagnosis is essential to prevent any long-term complications associated with these diseases.